Cyberbullying - what to do? Help and tips

-In addition to basic information, the material "What to do in the event of (cyber)bullying" provides teachers with suggestions in ten practical projects on how to deal with the topic of cyberbullying in the classroom.
+In addition to basic information, the material "What to do in case of (cyber)bullying" provides teachers with suggestions in ten practical projects on how to deal with the topic of cyberbullying in the classroom.
 Four case studies also provide examples of what systemic conflict management can look like in schools.
 All videos and further materials on the practice projects can be found here.

 Cyberbullying differs from analog bullying in several ways.

-The audience is unmanageably large; content spreads extremely quickly:
+The audience is unmanageably large; content spreads extremely quickly

-Posts that are sent digitally are - once they are online - difficult to monitor.
+Posts that are sent digitally are - once online - difficult to monitor.
 Content that has long since been forgotten can be made public again and again, making it difficult for victims to get over it.

-Perpetrators can act anonymously:
+Perpetrators can act anonymously

 Not knowing who the perpetrators are can frighten and unsettle victims because they don't know exactly who is harassing them.
 Those responsible for the crime often do not show themselves directly, but can act anonymously, which gives them an often deceptive security and sometimes tenacious perseverance.